Waterford Introduction Walking Tour, Waterford

 Christ Church Cathedral

-During the demolition of the old cathedral, a series of medieval vestments were discovered in 1773.
-They were presented by the then Anglican bishop, the Rt Revd Richard Chenevix, to his Roman Catholic counterpart, the Most Revd Peter Creagh, and are now kept in the Museum of Treasures in Waterford and the National Museum in Dublin.
+One of the most intriguing aspects of the cathedral's history involves the discovery of medieval vestments during the demolition of the old Gothic structure in 1773.
+These vestments, significant for their historical and religious value, were presented by the Anglican bishop at the time, the Rt Revd Richard Chenevix, to the Roman Catholic bishop, the Most Revd Peter Creagh.
+Today, these vestments are preserved and displayed in the Museum of Treasures in Waterford and the National Museum in Dublin, highlighting the cathedral's enduring connection to Ireland's religious and cultural history.

 Clock Tower